xumr0x/service-api-example/docs/sinatra.md

   - A "generate" button that send a `POST` request to `http://API_HOST/users` for generating more users.
   - A "refresh" button for getting the current user table
     - `<a href="/">Refresh</a>`
+  - A "destroy" button for removing all the user in the database
+    - Does a `POST` to `http://API_HOST/users/destroy`
-- Hint: use `Net::HTTP.get` to call your service API
+- Hint: use `Net::HTTP.get` or `xhttp` to call your service API

 ## Step 4 - Running locally